Nittoor Srinivasa Rau: Freedom Movement

 When he turned 18, Nittoor Srinivasa Rau joined the Indian National Congress.
 In the 1930s and 1940s, he participated in the Indian independence movement.
 He worked for the Mysore state unit of the Congress and actively participated in the Civil Disobedience Movement.
 In 1932, he also ran the Congress state unit office in Dharwad.
 During the Quit India Movement of 1942, he provided shelter to Congress leaders such as Kamaladevi Chattopadhyay, R. R. Diwakar, and U. S. Mallya.

 Influence of Gandhi

-In the early 1920s, he was influenced by the principles of Mahatma Gandhi, and when Gandhi visited Bangalore in 1927, Nittoor Srinivasa Rao took permission from him to translate his autobiography to Kannada.
+In the early 1920s, he was influenced by the principles of Mahatma Gandhi, and when Gandhi visited Bangalore in 1927, Nittoor Srinivasa Rao took permission from him to translate his autobiography into Kannada.
 He and his wife assumed the title Ibbaru Kannadigaru and started translating the autobiography, which was then published in the form of a serial in the Kannada newspapers, Vishwa Karnataka and Lokmata.
 He named the translation as Satyashodhana (In pursuit of truth).
 To promote the Gandhian principles, he became the president of Karnataka Gandhi Smaaraka Nidhi (Karnataka Gandhi Memorial Trust) and Gandhi Peace Foundation.
 He also started a khadi unit to promote the use of khadi.